|

 other electives were not going to get me through high school.
 Something was going to

 have to change if I were to "survive" the next four years of school.
+That summer I was drawn to my cool basement

 bedroom.
 Not because of the heat upstairs.
 For some unexplainable reason, I